Foreign involvement in the Syrian civil war: US

-In April 2014, videos appeared online that showed rebels in Syria using U.S.-made anti-tank rockets (BGM-71 TOW), the first significant American armaments in the country's conflict; analysts suggested they might have been provided by states such as Saudi Arabia, a US ally, with Washington's acquiescence.
+In April 2014, online videos showed rebels using US-made anti-tank rockets (BGM-71 TOW), the first significant American armaments in the conflict; analysts suggested they might have been provided by states such as US ally Saudi Arabia, with Washington's acquiescence.
 As US policy shifted to combating ISIL, the SMC declared war on ISIL in late 2014.

-By early 2015, voices in the US foreign policy establishment were pushing for an abandonment of the rebels due to their operational weakness and collaboration with Islamist hardliners.
+By early 2015, voices in the US foreign policy establishment were pushing to abandon the rebels due to their operational weakness and collaboration with Islamists.
 US policy increasingly focused on supporting Kurdish-led forces against ISIL.
-In early October 2015, shortly after the start of the Russian military intervention in Syria, Barack Obama was reported to have authorised the resupply — against ISIL — of 25,000 Syrian Kurds and 5,000 of the armed-Syrian opposition, emphasising that the US would continue this support now that Russia had joined the conflict.
-In October 2015, the US also announced the end of the Pentagon’s $500 million program to train Syrian rebels to only fight ISIL and not Assad in an acknowledgment that the program had failed in achieving its ostensible goals.
-Instead the funding would be used to provide weapons and ammunition to rebel groups already in place.
-Another covert and significantly larger program in Syria, Timber Sycamore, was being run by the CIA and continued under the Barack Obama administration.
-By October 2015 it was estimated that 42 anti Assad groups had been vetted by the CIA.
+In early October, shortly after the start of the Russian military intervention, Obama was reported to have authorised the resupply — against ISIL — of 25,000 Syrian Kurds and 5,000 of the armed Syrian opposition, emphasizing that the US would continue this support.
+In October 2015, the US announced the end of the Pentagon’s $500 million program to train Syrian rebels to fight ISIL, but not Assad.
+The funding would be used to provide weapons and ammunition to existing rebel groups.
+Another covert and significantly larger program, Timber Sycamore, was run by the CIA and continued under Obama.
+By October it was estimated that 42 anti-Assad groups had been vetted.